Nextiva / Blog / Marketing & Sales

 Don’t wait until customers leave to take action.

 Use your customer engagement platform, CRM, or analytics software to spot early warning signs, like decreased product usage, declining engagement, or low satisfaction scores.
-Identifying at-risk customers ahead of time allows you to engage them with personalized offers or solutions before they leave, potentially preventing churn altogether.
+Identifying at-risk customers in advance lets you engage them with personalized offers or solutions before they leave, potentially preventing churn altogether.

 Run limited-time offers